Jellyliu97/homepage/_pages/about.md

 I am a second-year PhD student in computer science and technology at the **State Key Laboratory for Novel Software Technology** (Lands group) of Nanjing University.
 My current research interests include
 1. Multi-modal intelligent sensing (Vision, Speech/Ultrasound/Acoustics, mmWave, Accelerometer, WiFi, and so on), and HCI;
-2. Edge and embodied Intelligence (1Bit LM, Sensing LM/Agent, Model Lightweighting, RL, XLA), and Physical AI;
+2. Edge and embodied intelligence (1Bit LM, Sensing LM/Agent, Model Lightweighting, RL, XLA), and Physical AI;
 3. Multi-modal representation learning.

 I hope to build a learning and research path from sensing, recognition, and cognitive to embodied intelligence and AI agents.